 Dear Delaine:

 I have Ms. Rogers’ letter to Mr. Harry Woodson of November 1, as well as your prior letters to me of October ___ and October 25.
-I had previously planned to reply to a number of inaccuracies in your letter of October 25, and do so later in this letter.
-That aside, I am frankly surprised that you would infer Northern’s consent to ONEOK’s position from a lack of response to your letters, neither of which ask whether Northern agrees with ONEOK’s position.
-My letters to you of September 24 and October 16 state what Northern’s position was then and is now.
-I hope it is not necessary in the future to engage in a needless letter-writing campaign.
-I am willing to agree with you that neither of us will infer consent from the other’s silence going forward.
+I apologize for the delay in responding but Northern does indeed disagree with Oneok’s characterization of the incidents and Oneok’s proposed use of the PTR calculation.

+The first incident occurred from September 12 through September 17, 2001. [need to fill in facts and argument – I don’t have copies of all the letters]

-I will also take this opportunity to mention certain specific points in your letter of October 25 that are incorrect.
-I do not agree with the way you describe the measurement incident, which is as a “measurement error that occurred with Northern’s meters” and as a “BTU measurement error.”
+The second incident occurred from September 19 through October 11, 2001.
+Your letter of October 25 mischaracterizes the measurement incident as a “measurement error that occurred with Northern’s meters” and as a “BTU measurement error.”
 It was neither, as my letter of October 16 clearly reflects.
 The BTU value was being correctly calculated by the chromatograph and transmitted to the Fisher Rocs.
 It is my understanding that under the Measurement Agreement, a chromatograph error is necessary for a BTU error to occur.
+The Measurement Agreement states that if an error is suspected “the volume shall be determined by the parties on the basis of the best data available using the methods described immediately above in 2(b)(i)-(v).
+The Measurement Agreement does not provide for use of the PTR calculation.
+Northern has utilized paragraph (iv) as the best data available which calls for “comparison with quantities flowing during preceding periods under similar conditions when the meter was registering accurately by using pertinent records documenting same”.
+Therefore, in response to Mrs. Rogers’ letter of November 1, 2001, Northern does not agree to use of the PTR calculation.

-Further, my letter does not refer to a change in the software in Northern’s ultrasonic meters; my letter refers to a change in the software for the chromatograph.
-This has already been done on October 25 and has been witnessed and approved by ONEOK, as shown in the attached test report.
+Further, your letter of October 25 mentions changing software for the ultra-sonic meters.
+My letter of October 16, 2001 does not refer to a change in the software in Northern’s ultrasonic meters; my letter refers to a change in the software for the chromatograph.
+This change was been done on October 25 and has been witnessed and approved by ONEOK, as shown in the attached test report.

-This will also respond to Ms. Rogers’ letter of November 1.
-I do not wish to engage in a needless letter writing campaign.

 Respectfully,